renatolond/mastodon-twitter-poster/README.md

 ## Requirements

 Without extra configuration, a local postgres instance is needed.
-Node 6.11 is needed for statsd, can be installed using [nvm](https://github.com/creationix/nvm).
+Node is needed for assets compilation, can be installed using [nvm](https://github.com/creationix/nvm).

 The poster uses the [ruby-filemagic gem](https://github.com/blackwinter/ruby-filemagic) for detecting the types of the files posted.
 Follow the instructions described in the README to install the needed library and headers.